molecule-generator-collection/ChemTSv2/reward/README.md

 This is an example of 3D Embedding using GeoDiff.
 In addition to Vina-GPU, GeoDiff and ConfGF are required for use *Embed3D_Geodiff* function.
-ConfGF is used for preparing GeoDiff dataset.
+ConfGF is used for preparation/conversion molecule info.

 #### GeoDiff installation example